-- if you want a report to be available to run on a specific entity grid, or multiple grids (such as the project grid), then you'll need to visit the Scope & Filters tab
+- if you want a report to be available to run on a specific entity grid, or multiple grids (such as the project grid), then you'll need to visit the Variable Settings tab

-- if you want to apply a filter (or filters) to a report, and potentially allow the report consumer to change them before and/or after running the report, you'll need to visit the Scope & Filters tab
+- if you want to apply a filter (or filters) to a report, and potentially allow the report consumer to change them before and/or after running the report, you'll need to visit the Variable Settings tab

 - if you want to give users permission to view specific reports, then you'll want to visit the Team tab to add the users (along with a permission profile) to the Team tab for each report you want to grant access to (as opposed to granting global permissions to all reports)

 - ...and more

 We hope this overview of output types and pointers to additional information will help you along your way to successful report design.
 Remember - the Preview Pane is the biggest tool in your toolbox.
 The Preview pane is the right-hand section of the report designer - as you design your report (particularly after you have selected the minimal required data), it automatically updates to show the impact of your selections.
 We encourage you to take advantage of this real-time feedback to experiment with output types, data selection, and formatting.
 If you don't like what you see, change it!

 To create any report type, start by doing the following.

 - Click the Reports top-nav link to display the Reports list.

 - Click the New button to open the report designer opens.
 (Remember you must have permission to create reports in order to see the New button.)

 - In the General tab of the report designer, select a Topic, and Type, and enter a Title, and optionally enter a description.